TrueCar Inc. (TRUE) upgraded Issued by Wall Street Gurus

 TRUE’s Market Performance

-TRUE stocks went up by 0.18% for the week, with a monthly drop of -3.36% and a quarterly performance of 21.29%, while its annual performance rate touched 63.77%.
-The volatility ratio for the week stands at 3.18% while the volatility levels for the past 30 days are set at 3.84% for TrueCar Inc..
-The simple moving average for the period of the last 20 days is -0.82% for TRUE stocks with a simple moving average of 12.41% for the last 200 days.
+TRUE stocks went down by -4.75% for the week, with a monthly drop of -4.23% and a quarterly performance of 9.00%, while its annual performance rate touched 27.38%.
+The volatility ratio for the week stands at 4.46% while the volatility levels for the past 30 days are set at 3.96% for TrueCar Inc..
+The simple moving average for the period of the last 20 days is -4.19% for TRUE stocks with a simple moving average of 6.88% for the last 200 days.

 Analysts’ Opinion of TRUE